 White-tailed deer (Odocoileus virginianus) are the most prevalent large mammal species on Long Island and at BNL.
 In 1966, the population was estimated at approximately 267 animals.
 A study in 1992 determined that BNL had a population of approximately 700 animals (85/sq. mi).
 Follow-up surveys in December 2000 estimated 1,200 animals (145/ sq. mi).
-Deer surveys have been conducted semi-annually since then using a modified distance sampling technique with transects and aerial fly-overs.
+Deer surveys are conducted annually using a modified distance sampling technique with transects.
 Transects are driven throughout the property and a modified distance-based approach is applied.
 A GIS-based population model has been created to produce an estimate based on vegetation types.

 Population levels are considered to be above the ecosystems carrying capacity and the effects of overpopulation on the ecosystem are still evident.
 Most scientific literature suggests a population of deer should be between 10 and 30 animals per square mile.
 This would be equivalent to the population levels seen in 1966.
 High deer populations have resulted in virtually every ornamental shrub being grazed within 4 to 5 feet of the ground.
 Browse lines on trees and in the forest are evident, and the forest has a lack of seedlings and, in most areas, saplings that are needed for continued forest regeneration.
-Decreased food supplies together with overpopulation have resulted in most deer at BNL being malnourished; this has led to an increased death rate in deer.
+Decreased food supplies together with overpopulation resulted in malnourished deer and an increased death rate.